-Why Is Being Overqualified a Problem?
+Why Being Overqualified is a Problem

 Tips for Your Resume

 Leave dates off your education: There's no need to include graduation dates for when you attended university on your resume.
-Dates advertise how old you are, and your age can indicate that your overqualified for an entry-level position.
+Dates advertise how old you are, and your age can indicate that you're overqualified for an entry-level position.

 - Put the title of the position you want in your objective section.

-- Explain your career arc in a way that makes it clear why you'd take a lower level position; perhaps you're in a field where promotions have led you to management-level positions, and away from doing the work you actually enjoy.
+- Explain your career arc in a way that makes it clear why you'd take a lower-level position; perhaps you're in a field where promotions have led you to management-level positions and away from doing the work you actually enjoy.

-Use less powerful words: In general, the advice on the site is to punch up language, and use powerful words to convey how much responsibility and leadership you have.
-But if you're concerned about looking overqualified, dial down your language and keep it simple.
+Use simple language: In general, the advice is to punch up language and use powerful words to convey how much responsibility and leadership experience you have.
+If you're concerned about looking overqualified, dial down your language and keep it simple.

 Your resume is just one part of your application package.
-Use your cover letter to show why the job is right for you even if you could be doing something more high level.
-Maybe you're retired, but want to still maintain a connection to the industry.
-Maybe you have a personal passion for the position or company.
-Or maybe you want to return to more hands-on work in the field, and leave management behind.
+Use your cover letter to show why the job is right for you, even if you could be doing something at a higher level.
+There are many reasons why you could be looking for a career shift at this time.
+Perhaps you're retired but want to maintain a connection to the industry.
+Maybe you have a personal passion for the position or company or you want to return to more hands-on work in the field and leave management behind.

-Use your cover story to give details on your motivations, and show how you'd be a good candidate.
+Use your cover letter to give details on your motivations and show how you'd be a good candidate.